 The native Active Directory delegation model has a number of disadvantages that prevent you from taking a granular approach to the delegation of rights in Active Directory.
 Since there is no central place to store permissions, Active Directory delegation introduces a rather tedious and error-prone manual maintenance of multiple ACLs across Active Directory and makes it rather challenging to control what permissions and privileges are granted to users.
 This lack of control often results in many users having administrative access that is not necessary for performing their job functions, thus creating various security threats and causing audit failures.

 Another major disadvantage of the native Active Directory delegation model is the lack of the ability to grant user access based on the job function.
 To provide the permissions necessary to perform a certain job role, administrators have to manually assign multiple sets of various rights across a large set of objects in Active Directory.
-It is even more difficult to revoke all unnecessary privileges from the users whose responsibilities or the role in the organization have changed.
+It is even more difficult to revoke all unnecessary privileges from the users whose responsibilities or the role in the organisation have changed.
 Such an approach allows much room for errors and omissions that often result in users either not having the permissions they need, or having elevated administrative privileges they don't need.

 Role-Based Approach to Active Directory Delegation

 Adaxes brings Active Directory delegation to a higher level by introducing the particularly effective and proven role-based access control model.
-Role-based administration allows you to delegate responsibilities based on business functions and administrative scopes in a centralized manner.
+Role-based administration allows you to delegate responsibilities based on business functions and administrative scopes in a centralised manner.
 Using administrative security roles you can easily delegate multiple permissions to and subsequently revoke delegated privileges from multiple users performing the same job function without modification of native Active Directory permissions.
 As access rights are managed centrally, you can efficiently control who has what permissions on what resources in Active Directory.

-All permissions necessary to perform a certain job function are aggregated into Security Roles that are assigned to users in accordance with their job role in the organization.
+All permissions necessary to perform a certain job function are aggregated into Security Roles that are assigned to users in accordance with their job role in the organisation.
 For example, administrative duties related to user account support (e.g. password reset, unlock accounts, rename users) are usually assigned to a specific set of technicians for a specific collection of user accounts.
 By defining a Security Role called Help Desk, you can associate with that role a set of permissions necessary to provide account support.
-You can then assign this role to various users and groups over different scopes of influence within the organization.
+You can then assign this role to various users and groups over different scopes of influence within the organisation.
 To grant or revoke privileges for all users performing the Help Desk role, you simply need to modify the set of permissions assigned to that role.

 Scope of Active Directory Delegation

-One of the well-known limitations of the native Active Directory delegation model is that it allows you to delegate permissions with a scope limited to either entire AD domain or a specific Organizational Unit.
+One of the well-known limitations of the native Active Directory delegation model is that it allows you to delegate permissions with a scope limited to either entire AD domain or a specific Organisational Unit.
 But what if you need to allow your Help Desk staff to perform the delegated activities on all members of the Sales department that are spread across multiple OUs or AD domains?
 Or what to do if members of all departments are located in one and the same OU, but you want to delegate permissions on the members of the Sales department only?

 Adaxes facilitates Active Directory delegation by enabling a more granular and accurate assignment of rights by allowing you to delegate permissions over all objects in one or several AD domains, objects located under specific OUs, members of AD groups, specific AD objects, and members of virtual OUs called Business Units.